NCLII-2 RECEIVES FUNDING FOR NEW 5-YEAR TRAINING GRANT

 The project offers unique opportunities to participate in cross-institutional, collaborative research activities with faculty and fellow scholars.
 In addition, NCLII-2 will host summer workshops to provide additional, focused training in key topics related to leadership development in intensive intervention.
 The consortium also provides interested scholars with connections to internships with national centers supported by the U.S. Department of Education’s Office of Special Education Programs, including the National Center on Intensive Intervention; Collaboration for Effective Educator Development, Accountability and Reform; and the IRIS Center at Vanderbilt University.

-The partner universities have begun recruitment efforts for the first group of scholars to begin in the fall of 2020.
+The partner universities have recruited the first group of scholars to begin in the fall of 2020.
 A second group of scholars will be admitted for the fall of 2021.
 For more information on applying, please reach out to the contacts below at the NCLII-2 partner university that you are interested in attending.

 Peabody College at Vanderbilt University: Dr. Joseph Wehby (firstname.lastname@example.org); Dr. Marcia Barnes (email@example.com)